Community Through Dance

 When learning gets scattered, consistency is hard to maintain.

-You might already be taking classes, traveling to socials, or practicing on your own — but consistency is hard when everything lives in different places.
+You might already be taking classes, going to socials, or practicing on your own, but it’s hard to stay consistent when everything lives in different places.
+One class here, one video there, one night out somewhere else, and nothing really connects.

-The Tres Golpes Online Community exists so learning doesn’t stop when class ends or when you leave town.
-It’s a shared space to keep training, asking questions, and staying connected to people who care about doing bachata the right way.
+This space exists so learning doesn’t stop when class ends or when you leave town.
+It gives you a place to keep training, asking questions, and staying connected to people who care about traditional bachata.

 -